rajeesing/cdc/README.md

 ### Debezium In Action
 Debezium is a set of distributed services to capture changes in your databases so that your applications can see those changes and respond to them.
 Debezium records all row-level changes within each database table in a change event stream, and applications simply read these streams to see the change events in the same order in which they occurred.
 For more info follow [Debezium doc](https://debezium.io/documentation/reference/2.5/index.html).

+In order to bring Debezium in action you need following services.
+1. **Zookeeper**:
+   ZooKeeper is used in distributed systems for service synchronization and as a naming registry.
+When working with Apache Kafka, ZooKeeper is primarily used to track the status of nodes in the Kafka cluster and maintain a list of Kafka topics and messages.

+3. **Kafka**:
+   Apache Kafka is a distributed event store and stream-processing open-source platform.

+ZooKeeper isn’t memory intensive when it’s working solely with Kafka.
+Much like memory,  ZooKeeper doesn’t consume CPU resources heavily.
+However, it is best practice to provide a dedicated CPU core for ZooKeeper to ensure there are no issues with context switching.

+With the popular gain of docker, to spin such systems is become easy and don't have maintain dedicated systems to spin those services.
+This is the one of the cost effective solution that uses docker configuration to spin container and utilize for our need.
+Below is the docker-compose file to run the containers and establish communication between each other.

 **docker-compose.yaml**
 ```
 version: '3'